Shubhankar10/Shubhankar10/README.md

 Currently pursuing undergraduate degree in Computer Science and Engineering from **Bhilai Institute of Technology, Durg**.
-I am a Pre-Final Year CSE student and Tech enthusiast.
+I am a Final Year CSE student and Tech enthusiast.
 I'm based in Bhilai, India.